-Step 2a: For monitoring variable 1 - if there is repeated non-compliance of the Wrasse Fishery Guidance go Step 3.
+Step 2a: For monitoring variable 6 - if there is repeated non-compliance of the Wrasse Fishery Guidance go Step 3.

-Step 2b: For monitoring variables 2 to 7 - if one (or more) of the monitoring variables (outlined in section 7.0) are triggered:
+Step 2b: For monitoring variables 1 to 5 & 8 - if one (or more) of the monitoring variables (outlined in section 7.0) are triggered:

-- Reassess the Habitat Regulations Assessment, starting with a test of likely significant effect (tLSE). - If deemed to have a LSE, undertake an appropriate assessment (together making a HRA).
+- According to the steps taken, reassess the Habitat Regulations Assessment, starting with a test of likely significant effect (tLSE). - If deemed to have a LSE, undertake an appropriate assessment (together making a HRA).
 If deemed to have no LSE no further action is necessary, go back to step 1. - If deemed to have an adverse effect on site integrity go to step 3.
 If deemed to have no adverse effect on site integrity no further action is required, go back to step 1.